GreekNinja/UEFN-Verse-AI-Dataset/README.md

 4.  **Updates:** Check the commit history for the latest API implementations.

 ---
-*Maintained by [Your Username] - Dedicated to advancing AI understanding of the Verse language.*
+*Maintained by GreekNinja30 - Dedicated to advancing AI understanding of the Verse language.*